stacks-network/gaia/README.md

                          stream, contentLength: Number })

 /**
  * Deletes a file.
-Throws a 403 if the path does not exist, is not a file, or is
+Throws a `DoesNotExist` if the file does not exist.
- * otherwise invalid.
  * @param { String } options.path - path of the file
  * @param { String } options.storageToplevel - the top level directory
  * @param { String } options.contentType - the HTTP content-type of the file